 If you have not requested a tuition fee loan to cover your full tuition fee the amount of the award will be deducted from the total fee and you will be invoiced for the remaining fee.

-In all circumstances, the student is responsible for the payment of the total fee whether they complete the course or not.
-In the event of Student Loans Company not releasing the full amount of the award the student will be required to pay the remaining balance of the total fee.
+In all circumstances the student is responsible for the payment of the fee whether they complete the course or not.
+In the event of Student Loans Company not releasing the full amount of the award the student will be required to pay the remaining balance.
+For further information on Fee Liability for HE students please refer to the Fees Policy Appendix C.

 Student Finance Student Support Helpline: Tel: 0300 100 0077 Web: www.studentfinanceni.co.uk